aws-samples/serverless-samples/apigw-ai-agents/README.md

 All implementations follow the same core architecture and implement similar components.

+### Kiro Power

+In addition to the agents, sample includes sample custom [Kiro Power](./kiro-power/POWER.md) which allows organizations to provide centralized guidance in [Kiro](https://kiro.dev/) - agentic AI with an IDE and CLI.
+The power uses Knowledge Base and MCP server implemented in the [Strands framework and Amazon Bedrock AgentCore](./strands-agentcore/) example.

 ### Knowledge base

 Knowledge base focuses on covering information that is changing, need to be curated, and may include sources that aren't available publicly (or need processing, such as re:Invent video transcriptions)